Home - Dinner - Pasta - Easy 25-Minute Pomodoro Sauce for Pasta

 Tomato sauces are the ones people tend to associate with Italian-American food.
 Especially after many southern Italians and Neapolitans (like my ancestors) emigrated from their country in the 19th century.

-The best canned tomatoes for sauce
+The best types of tomatoes for pomodoro sauce

-• Unless it’s peak summer time and tomatoes are ripe and delicious, canned tomatoes preserved in cans or jars are what I use to make sauce.
+• Unless it’s peak summertime and tomatoes are ripe and delicious, canned tomatoes preserved in cans (or jars) are what I use to make sauce.
 There’s no denying their convenience and they taste really good!

-• This is my first choice of canned tomato to use for quick, simple sauces like pomodoro and marinara.
+• Crushed tomatoes: This is my first choice of canned tomato to use for quick, simple sauces like pomodoro and marinara.
 They often have excess liquid and seeds removed, so they don’t need to cook down as long as whole tomatoes.

-• These are usually plum or “Roma” type tomatoes packed in their own juice or with puree.
+• Whole peeled plum tomatoes: These are usually plum or “Roma” type tomatoes packed in their own juice or with puree.
 To prepare them, tear them into pieces with your hands or if you prefer a smoother texture, pulse in a food processor .

 Canned tomatoes, onion, garlic and olive oil make a simple pomodoro tomato sauce.